TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/src/content/work/My Work.md

 In one of my grade school classes the teacher wanted to teach us about pottery.
 She had us make some things in clay, then she sent them out to get heated, then, when they came back we had to paint them.
 They went out somewhere again, and came back all shiny.
 I made my mother a cup.
 Funny thing is, I never made a pottery thing ever again.
 Some people just took the process to heart.

 When I was around 6 years old, my father showed me the crystal radio he had built.
 I was fascinated on how it worked.
-Then when I was older I built a one tube radio.
+Then when I was older in grammar school I built a one tube radio.
 That led me into electronics.
-I made a color organ out of wood, a bright bulb, a color wheel, and a wooden wheel with broken pieces of mirror on it.
+In high school, in electronics class, I built an FM one tube radio that fit into a green metal recipe box.
+Also in high school I made a color organ out of wood, a bright bulb, a color wheel, and a wooden wheel with broken pieces of mirror on it.
 It would get hooked up to a speaker and kind of turn to the music beat, and shine swirling images onto the wall.

 As I grew older my carving abilities got better and I tried more and more different skills.